SE2-group4/PULSBS/README.md

 ~~[Public API skeleton](https://docs.google.com/document/d/1g7rZGhk2GJU-NiFqanrXhGMsG0u4hMfa0yhNFl68EPw/edit)~~ USE instead the openapi.yaml file as reference
 ## Installation
 There are two main modes to run the PULSBS application.
-Using Nodejs installed locally or using the Docker image from DockerHub
+Using Nodejs installed locally or using the Docker image from DockerHub.
 ### Nodejs
 - Install nodeJs (https://nodejs.org/it/download/).
 - Clone this repository :